apple/swift-argument-parser/Documentation/01 Getting Started.md

 In the code above, the `inputFile` and `outputFile` properties use the `@Argument` property wrapper. `ArgumentParser` uses this wrapper to denote a positional command-line input — because `inputFile` is specified first in the `Count` type, it's the first value read from the command-line, and `outputFile` is read second.

-We've implemented the command's logic in its `run()` method.
-Here, we're printing out a message confirming the names of the files the user gave.
+We have implemented the command's logic in its `run()` method.
+Here, we are printing out a message confirming the names of the files the user gave.
 (You can find a full implementation of the completed command at the end of this guide.)

 Finally, you tell the parser to execute the `Count` command by calling its static `main()` method.
-This method parses the command-line arguments, verifies that they match up with what we've defined in `Count`, and either calls the `run()` method or exits with a helpful message.
+This method parses the command-line arguments, verifies that they match up with what we have defined in `Count`, and either calls the `run()` method or exits with a helpful message.

 ## Working with Named Options